Michaela Feinberg

 Prior to Yale, Michaela graduated summa cum laude from Muhlenberg college with a major in History and minor in Anthropology.

-At Yale, Michaela also works as a Lead Writing Partner at the Poorvu Center for Teaching and Learning and as a Graduate Assistant at the Office of Fellowships.
-She is passionate about helping students develop their writing skills and making academia accessible to all.
+Alongside her research, Michaela is a Lead Writing Partner at the Poorvu Center for Teaching and Learning and a Graduate Assistant at the Yale Office of Fellowships.
+She is passionate about helping students develop their reading and writing skills.